zhengyi33/Elevator-Simulator/README.md

 I designed and implemented an elevator simulator using design patterns such as singleton, factory, strategy, façade and data transfer objects;

-I also designed and implemented the logic behind the operations of the elevators that make the elevators work efficiently;
+I also designed and implemented the logic behind the operations of the elevators that makes the elevators work efficiently;

 In addition, I modeled the components of the elevator system in a building and the riders that interact with it using 20 classes/interfaces in compliance with the best practices of software engineering;